In campaign mode, Obama talks jobs in Midwest

 Texas Governor Rick Perry entered the race for the Republican nomination on Saturday and immediately joined early front-runner Mitt Romney and Michele Bachmann in the top tier of candidates in the field.

+Obama's trip followed a spate of bad news that has dented confidence in his leadership, particularly after weeks of bitter debate over raising the U.S. debt limit that exposed deep partisanship verging on government dysfunction.

+The leading ratings agency Standard & Poor's downgraded the country's AAA credit rating and fears of another U.S. recession have grown, adding to investor concerns about Europe's ongoing debt crisis.
+Stock markets whipsawed over the past week, producing one of the most volatile periods of Obama's presidency.

-(Additional reporting by Patricia Zengerle in Washington; Writing by Tabassum Zakaria and Alister Bull; Editing by Vicki Allen and Todd Eastham)
+(Additional reporting by Patricia Zengerle in Washington; Writing by Patricia Zengerle and Alister Bull; Editing by Vicki Allen)